Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas

-For notational brevity, from now on we will omit the parentheses surrounding the argument when applying the projection operators.
-Recall that $G_c$ is defined in (\ref{eq:G_c_definition}).
-With our specific choice of $\bar\Theta$, we can give an equivalent but more explicit definition of $G_c$ as
+for arbitrary $N\in\mathbb{R}^{d\times d}$.
+For notational brevity, from now on we will omit the parentheses surrounding the argument when applying the projectors.
+Again with our specific choice of $\bar\Theta $, we can give a more explicit characterization of $G_c$, defined earlier in (\ref{eq:G_c_definition}), as

 We also define